 This is a wonderful time for students to share their own culture and traditions.
 Invite them to share the traditions in their families and the holidays they celebrate.

 Create a Digital Holidays Around the World Class Book

 Make a digital class scrapbook by having student each research a country. this digital scrapbook makes it easy for kids to do research with websites related to the country linked to each Google Slide.
 Click here to see the holidays scrapbook templates.

 Share an up close look at customs and traditions by showing videos of holiday traditions around the world.
 I’ve compiled a comprehensive list of amazing videos and read alouds in this post that I know your students will love!

 National Geographic Kids has several short, and beautifully done videos that feature holiday traditions in lots of different countries.
 I look for additional videos that not only show the country’s customs, but focus on a unique tradition in the country we are visiting.

 Have you ever heard of maple taffy?
 It’s a Canadian tradition often made at winter festivals where taffy is made on snow!
 A hot maple syrup mixture is poured into trays of clean, packed snow.
 As it hardens into taffy, it is rolled onto a popsicle stick.
 This video shows how to make maple taffy and is a fun one to show your class.

 Sadly, I know how hard it can be to squeeze out time in your schedule for social studies.
-Many times I embed mine into my reading block.
-My Holidays Around the World unit has reading passages for each country are ideal for that.
-The comprehension questions that follow give second and third graders practice with answering text dependent questions.
+Many times I use these during my reading block.
+This Holidays Around the World unit includes printable and digital reading passages with comprehension questions for each country.

 Team Teach So Students Can Travel

-Would you like some FREE Welcome Posters to help decorate your destinations?
+Would you like some FREE Welcome Posters to decorate your destinations?